Man survives 75-foot fall from landing at aerial tramway in California, suffers no major injuries - NewsBreak

 (NEXSTAR) – Emergency responders in California rescued a man who fell 75 feet from the landing of an aerial tramway, but miraculously suffered no serious injuries.

 The Riverside County Fire Department responded to reports of an incident near the Palm Springs Aerial Tramway at approximately 5 p.m. on Saturday, officials confirmed on Twitter.
-Firefighters arrived to find the man had fallen approximately “75 feet over the embankment” into an inaccessible area.
+Firefighters arrived to find the man had fallen approximately “75 feet over the embankment” into an inaccessible area.‘Religious exemption’: Kansas nursing student sues

 Rescue crews ultimately rigged a rope system to retrieve the man and bring him back to safety “at the top of the tram,” the fire department said.